Friedrich-Mueller/tab-ddpm-dp/README.md

 ## Setup the environment
 The setup is done completely analogue to the original TabDDPM.
 All library version are the same.
+(Including an old version of Opacus)
 1. Install [conda](https://docs.conda.io/en/latest/miniconda.html) (just to manage the env).
 2. Run the following commands
     ```bash